TareqK/tareqk.github.io/index.md

 ### Steam Solutions for Education
 #### Robotics and Tinkering Instructor

+Teaching children ages 8-14 working with lego kits, arduino, and critical thinking through tinkering and making

 # What Can I Do?

 * Programming: Excellent in Java (JeSSE, JSF/Primefaces, Hibernate, JAX-RS, JAXB , Web-